 Plants love potassium, and wood ash happens to have a lot of it.
 Add a cup of powdery ash to every 1.5 CU.
 Ft. of compost.
-Remember that wood ash increases the soil’s alkalinity, so avoid using it around plants that strive in acid soil, like potatoes, tulips, hydrangeas, and others.
+Remember that wood ash will increase alkalinity of your garden soil, so avoid using it around plants that strive in acid soil, like potatoes, tulips, hydrangeas, and others.

 7. Repel Pests

-Wood ash naturally repels slugs and snails.
+Wood ash is a great method of natural pest control and repels slugs and snails.
 Sprinkle ash on the edges of each garden row.
 Avoid direct contact with your plants.
 Re-apply after each rainfall.

 8. Absorb Bad Odors